Ready to Transform Your Ideas into a Bestseller in Just 7 Days?

 4. Write your content!

-Now that you have all your ideas laid out, it's time to actually start making your book.
-Creating the content for low content books is sometimes as simple as writing a list of prompts or headings.
+Now that you have all your ideas laid out, it’s time actually to start making your book.
+Creating the content for low-content books is sometimes as simple as writing a list of prompts or headings.
+Other times, you may need to make a book outline to get clear on all the different parts you’ll need.

-You don't need any special programs to write your content—just a simple word doc will do!
+You likely don’t need any special programs—just a simple Word doc will do!

 5. Format your book